 What Type of Business Organization Should You Establish and Where?

-You incorporate your business in the state you conduct business in.
+Most new businesses should incorporate their business in the state in which the business is conducted.
 If you live and work in California, for example, you would incorporate your business in California.
-If your business conducts business throughout the United States, you need to incorporate in the state where your headquarters will be.
+If your business conducts business throughout the United States, you should incorporate in the state where your headquarters will be.
 If you have a substantial business presence in another state, you may need to let that state know and file state tax returns or sales tax returns based on your business earnings in that other state, by registering as a foreign corporation.

 Businesses with substantial nationwide activity sometimes choose to be incorporated in Delaware or Nevada because of the business-friendly laws in those states.
 Even if you incorporate in Delaware or Nevada, you will still need to register your business as a foreign corporation in those states where you have an actual business location and where you conduct business.

 Limited Liability Company (LLC)